ORCA Cards and Public Transportation

 Where can I use my ORCA card?

-Your ORCA card can be used to take transit on services run by King County Metro, King County Water Taxi, Seattle Streetcar, Sound Transit, Community Transit, Pierce Transit, Kitsap Transit, Everett Transit, Seattle Center Monorail, and Via to Transit.
-The ORCA cards may not be used on Washington State Ferries.
+Your ORCA card can be used to take transit on services run by King County Metro, King County Water Taxi, Seattle Streetcar, Sound Transit, Community Transit, Pierce Transit, Kitsap Transit, Everett Transit, Seattle Center Monorail, Metro Flex, and as a passenger on Washington State Ferries.

 - Bus: Tap the ORCA card against the reader after getting on the bus.
 Pull the yellow cord before your stop to indicate to the driver you would like to exit.

-- Light Rail & Streetcar: Tap the ORCA card on the platform before getting on the train and a second time after you leave the train.
+- Light Rail & Streetcar: Tap the ORCA card on the platform before getting on the train.

 ORCA cards cannot be tapped multiple times on a single journey and each rider must tap their own ORCA card.